bazarinm/MCalc/README.md

 # Matrix calculator

-Command line tool for working with matrices.
+Command line application for working with matrices.

 Parses an input for variables, function calls, operators, and evaluates the expression.